 A student may seek assistance with searching for internship opportunities through the Internship Placement Program at the Weissman Center for International Business, the Lawrence N. Field Center for Entrepreneurship, or the Starr Career Development Center.

-- The start-up company must be in operation for between 6 months and 5 years.
-It can be in any industry.
+- The start-up company can be in any industry.

 - The unpaid internship is for a minimum of 15 but no more than 20 hours per week.